Skip to content

 #What Causes Error 0x8000ffff?

-• Corrupted system files - Damaged Windows files from failed updates or malware (60% of cases)
+• Corrupted system files - Damaged Windows files from failed updates or malware (the most common cause)

 Windows laptop showing error code with four common cause icons around it